The Bank is keen on running safe, secure, and compliant financial operations that have always been the bank's top priority.

 TDB implemented a Corporate Policy and Procedure on Anti-Money laundering and Counter-Terrorism financing to prevent its businesses from involvement in money-laundering and terrorist financing.

 The policy and the procedure follow the national Law on Combating Money Laundering and Terrorist Financing and Proliferation of Weapons of Mass Destruction and Combating Terrorism, the Mongolbank’s Procedures to prevent money laundering and terrorist financing and regulations, Financial Action Task Force (FATF)’s recommendations and US and Eu standards.

-Financial crime is defined as a crime that is committed explicitly against a property.
-These crimes are almost always reserved for the personal benefit of the criminal, and they involve an illegal conversion of ownership of the property involved.
-Financial crimes can occur in many different forms.
-Some of the most common crimes facing the financial sector are money laundering, terrorist financing, fraud, tax evasion, embezzlement, forgery, counterfeiting, and identity theft.
+A financial crime is a crime explicitly committed against property.
+The criminals principally commit financial crimes for their private interest, involving the illegal transfer of property ownership.
+Financial crimes can occur in many forms.
+The most common financial crimes in the financial sector are money laundering, terrorist financing, violation of international sanctions, corruption, fraud, embezzlement, forgery, and theft.

 What is money laundering?

 Money laundering is the process of cloaking the property right, owner, application approach, source, and location of illegal money generated by criminal activity and taking, owning, and using it by knowing its illegitimateness.
 The money from the criminal activity is considered dirty, and the process “launders” it to make it look clean.

 Terrorist financing is accumulating, changing, transferring and allocating funds for terrorists, terrorist acts and activities directly or indirectly.